A.G. Carrick (trading as Highgrove Gardens)

 When you visit the gardens, restaurant, and attend our events.

 Where food and drink are offered during the visit, we may collect information about allergens; where visits require step free access, we may collect vehicle details (registration, make/model, colour, registered owner); and, where there are students with special needs, we may be provided with their requirements (students are not identified by name).
+We rely on legitimate interests to process your personal data for this purpose.
 This information is held until the visit is complete and then destroyed.

 If you attend an event, we may ask you for your feedback.
 This may include a request for such personal details as: postcode and age range.
 We ask for these details in order to build a background profile of the range of people taking part in particular events.
 We collect this data in a way which ensures it does not personally identify you.

-On occasions, there may be a photographer employed by A.G.
-Carrick at an event.
-If you agree to be photographed, we may ask you to sign a model release form to confirm your consent.
+On occasions, there may be a photographer employed by Highgrove Gardens at an event.
+Prior to entering the Gardens we will ask you to let us know if you do not wish to be photographed and will ask you to wear an identifier for this purpose.
+This is to ensure that the photographer knows not to take your photograph.
 If we wish to take photographs of children at an event, we will obtain written consent from their parents or guardians, or from their school, before we do that.
 We keep these consent forms indefinitely as proof of consent.
 If there is a large group of children at a family event, we may ask that children who do not wish to be photographed wear a sticker so that we do not include them in any photographs.
-We use these photographs to promote our activities.
+We use these photographs to promote our activities and will retain them for up to 5 years.
+We rely on legitimate interests to process personal data for this purpose.

 If you have an accident whilst visiting the site, we will need to collect your name, contact details and a description of the nature of your injury in order to complete an Accident Form.
-We are obliged to do this under Health and Safety Regulations.
+We are obliged to do this under Health and Safety Regulations and it is our legal obligation to process your personal data for this purpose.
 Depending on the nature of the accident, we may also have to report it to government regulators, in which case we would also need to inform the regulators of your age.
 We will retain this personal information securely in locked facilities for six years in order to comply with relevant legislation.

 If you receive our group mailings